aws-neuron/aws-neuron-sdk/docs/neuron-install-guide.md

 Refer to the [AWS DLAMI Getting Started](https://docs.aws.amazon.com/dlami/latest/devguide/gs.html) guide to learn how to use the DLAMI with Neuron.
 When first using a released DLAMI, there may be additional updates to the Neuron packages installed in it.

 NOTE: Only DLAMI versions 26.0 and newer have Neuron support included.

+### DL Containers
+For containerized applications, it is recommended to use the neuron-rtd container, more details [here](./docs/neuron-runtime/tutorial-containers.md).
+Inferentia support for [AWS DL Containers](https://docs.aws.amazon.com/dlami/latest/devguide/deep-learning-containers-ec2.html) is coming soon.